Core of excellence for research and development of “Water Interface”

 ( i v ) Visualization of TUS through our research activities

-Formation of research and development hub for“ Water Interface” through our researches means to create the place where researchers all over the world can join and to establish research organization which can provide practical solutions to industries.
+Formation of research and development hub for“ Water Interface” through our research means to create the place where researchers all over the world can join and to establish research organization which can provide practical solutions to industries.

 Research organization of WaTUS

-WaTUS promotes interdisciplinary collaborative researches to achieve our goals.
+WaTUS promotes interdisciplinary collaborative research to achieve our goals.
 We consist of matrix-based research units with approaches (Materials development, Measurement & Analysis, and Theory & Simulation) and targets (Materials & Water, Life & Water, and Environment & Water).
-In this 3 x 3 matrix-based research unit (Fig. 4), our center encourages researchers who develop novel materials with high functionality, ones who develop cuttingedge measurement and analysis techniques, and ones who perform advanced theoretical consideration and simulation, to perform intensively flexible collaborative studies expecting synergetic effects.
-Also, more flexible style of collaboration involving ones outside of the center are appreciated in this center.
+In this 3 x 3

 Materials and Water :